How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Prepare the planting spot with compost or well-rotted manure.
 A rich planting pocket, low mound, or shallow watering basin works well because it keeps food and moisture close to the roots.

 Plant each squash at the same depth it was growing in the pot.
-Firm it in gently, then water deeply.
-A quick sprinkle over the surface is not enough; you want water down around the rootball.
+Firm it in gently, then water deeply around the rootball.

-On exposed allotments, or during a cooler spell, give young plants a little protection with fleece, cloches, or a temporary windbreak for the first week or two.
-You are not wrapping them up forever, just helping them through the awkward settling-in stage.
+On exposed allotments, or during a cooler spell, protect young plants with fleece, cloches, or a temporary windbreak for the first week or two.

 The main mistake is planting out too early.
 Even if frost has passed, cold soil and chilly nights can stall a squash plant badly.
 A strong plant in warm soil in early June is better than a stressed one sulking in cold soil in May.